 As you can see, Clare.AI’s NLU produced the fastest results, managing to return answers at 3x the rate of IBM Watson.
 Nevertheless, speed is not everything, and would mean nothing if our answers returned were incorrect.

 However, as you can see, Clare.AI managed to correctly match 51 of the variations to the correct answer, only 1.1% lower than IBM Watson’s performance.
 This means that performance-wise, Clare.AI exceeds all other solutions, and is also on-par with IBM on accuracy levels in English.

-The table above are the results for our tests with Chinese questions.
+The table above are the results for our tests with questions of mixed use of Cantonese and English.
 We initially imported 34 questions into each system before testing it with 181 variations, including mixed language variations.

 Once again, our system returned results the quickest, much faster than the other solutions and almost 13 times faster than IBM Watson.

 Clare.AI excelled in Cantonese compared to the other platforms.
 Our system had a 12.7% better accuracy than IBM Watson and our testing also showed our capabilities of handling mixed language are much higher.
 For example: